Elections in the Netherlands: Post-election

-Seat assignment
+Seat assignment for general election

-The electorate in the Netherlands during the last general elections on the 17th of March 2021 was 13,293,186, of whom 78,7% voted, resulting in 10,462,677 votes (of which 10,422,852 valid votes).
-With 150 seats, that means a quota of 69,485 votes per seat, the so-called Hare quota.
+The electorate in the Netherlands during the general election on the 22nd of November 2023 was 13,473,750, of whom 77.7% voted, resulting in 10,475,203 votes (of which 10,432,726 valid votes).
+With 150 seats, that means a quota of 69,552 votes per seat, the so-called Hare quota.
 Since the election threshold is equal to the quota, that is also the number of votes required to get one seat in the House of Representatives.
 However, the way residual seats are assigned, by using the D'Hondt method, a highest averages method, means that smaller parties are unlikely to get a residual seat, while larger parties have a bigger chance of getting one and may even get more than one.
-Firstly, numbers of seats are always rounded down, meaning there are always residual seats and parties that did not reach the quota do not get any seats (they do not take part in the following calculation).
-Next, the number of votes is divided by the assigned seats plus one.
-The party with the highest resulting number then gets one extra seat.
-Next, the process is repeated, with the party that got the extra seat participating again, albeit with a number one higher because they got an extra seat (the calculation stays the same for the other parties, which got no extra seat).
-But later on in the process, that party may get another extra seat.
-And since there are many parties in the House of Representatives, this is not unlikely to happen.

-For example, in 2003 (see table here), the three biggest parties each got two of the six residual seats, even the VVD (150*0.179=26.85, but they got 28 seats, representing 18.7% of the seats instead of 17.9%), whereas the Socialist Party got none (150*0.063 = 9.45, but they got only 9 seats, representing 6% of the seats instead of 6.3%).
+For example, in 2003, the three biggest parties each got two of the six residual seats, even the VVD (150*0.179=26.85, but they got 28 seats, representing 18.7% of the seats instead of 17.9%), whereas the Socialist Party got none (150*0.063 = 9.45, but they got only 9 seats, representing 6% of the seats instead of 6.3%).

 When the largest party gets over 35% of the votes and is considerably bigger than the next biggest party, that party may even get as much as 3 or even 4 residual seats.
 This has, however, never happened.
 The percentage of votes for the biggest party is usually around 30% and rarely goes far beyond that.
 The largest result ever was at the 1989 elections, when the Christian Democratic Appeal (CDA) got 35.3% of the votes.
 Even then, however, CDA only got two residual seats because next biggest party, the Labour Party (PvdA) had 31.9% of the votes.
 The biggest difference between the first and second party was at the 2002 elections, the most dramatic elections in Dutch history, when especially the PvdA lost many votes to the Pim Fortuyn List (LPF), which became second biggest after CDA with 17.0% of the votes.
 CDA, however, had received only 27.9% of the votes and was therefore still only assigned two residual seats.